Dre Campbell Farm

 Lightly sprinkle food-grade diatomaceous earth on the leaves and around the affected plants in the soil.
 However, you will have to reapply it after it rains.
 Moisture reduces its effectiveness.

 This method is most effective in dry weather conditions.
-It can also help kill beetles that are feeding, mating, or hiding in the soil.
+It can also help kill beetles that come into contact with it while feeding on plants.

 Other Natural Remedies to Repel Japanese Beetles